Skip to main content

 4. Medical Records Manager

-Medical records managers also work very closely with health-related data, but this role primarily involves ensuring compliance with the laws that govern electronic health records (EHRs).
+Medical records managers also work very closely with health-related data, but the role primarily involves ensuring compliance with the laws that govern electronic health records (EHRs).
 These individuals supervise health care providers in facilities or departments to ensure that they’re following the proper laws, ethics, and guidelines.

 They may also work independently or for advisory agencies to help organizations develop and implement data storage processes that comply with current statutes.